MartinKraychev/Elevators-Frontend/README.md

 This client app works with the following backend which also needs to be set up: https://github.com/MartinKraychev/Elevators-Backend

+This app was developed on Firefox and it is suggested that this browser is used.
+They might be small css differences for other browsers

 ## Configuration
 Before you can start using the Elevator Controls App: